mayasaxena/refugee-database/README.md

 it using the AFNetworking CocoaPod, which is included in the Podfile.
 The Podfile also includes the SecureNSUserDefaults CocoaPod, which is used for secure local storage, in the case that the POST request fails.

+There is a button on the first screen of the app that appears only when there is local data stored on the device.
+When tapped, it goes through all the records and if possible uploads them to the database and removes the information from local storage.
+An alert will pop up after, telling the user if the upload succeeded or failed.
+If it failed, the data will remain on the device.

 ## Internationalization
 TODO